-A credit is granted in recognition of the successful completion of a course that has been scheduled for a minimum of 110 hours.
+- A credit is granted in recognition of the successful completion of a course that has been scheduled for a minimum of 110 hours. - A course is successfully completed if the student earns a final course grade mark of at least 50%. - Ontario requires that students remain in school until they are 18 years of age or earn an OSSD.

-A course is successfully completed if the student obtains a final mark of 50% or more in that subject.
-Ontario requires that students remain in school until they are 18 years of age or earn an OSSD.
+A. Ontario Secondary School Certificate (14 credits)

-A. Ontario Secondary School Certificate (14 credits) Credit Requirements:
+Credit Requirements: